-For more than a century, the College of Agriculture and Life Sciences (CALS) has advanced discovery and led translation into sustainable innovation for the public good.
+For more than a century, the College of Agriculture and Life Sciences (CALS) has translated robust and responsible scientific exploration into sustainable innovation for the public good.
 The broad expertise and programmatic reach of the college coalesce around four focal areas:

 Food & Energy Systems